 The Charlotte County Courthouse, a light-filled provincial and national heritage site, provides a markedly different experience from the gaol.
 Designed by Thomas Berry and built in 1840, this classical-revival style courthouse is the best-preserved example of mid-nineteenth century Maritime Courthouses.
 In the early years of its history, the Courthouse was the focal point for community activities such as elections, fairs, parades, and official visits.
 It was the oldest courthouse in continuous use until 2016.

-October to May Open by appointment – please contact us.
+October 14 to May: Tours by appointment – please contact us.

-Tours are offered during opening hours.
-Organized and group tours (8+) must be booked ahead.
+Organized and group tours (8+) may be offered at other times, but must be booked ahead.

 Very interesting history and beautifully maintained.